mitmedialab/2019-MIT-Computational-Law-Course/agenda.md

 > NOTE: Some sessions may be moved to Day 2 so more people can access more topics.

-* Brian Ulicny - VAT Tax
+* Brian Ulicny - VAT Tax / Blockchain Scenario
 * Beth McCarthy + Warren Agin - Bankruptcy
 * Juan Ramirez e-Discovery and Rapid Prototyping of Legal Tech Apps
 * Elizabeth Renieris - Competing Legal Frameworks for Humanity in the Data Driven Age